Assam State Premier League

-The Assam State Premier League (ASPL) is the state-level football league in the Indian state of Assam.
-It is the highest state-level football league in Assam organised by the Assam Football Association, currently contested by 8 clubs.
+The Assam State Premier League (ASPL) is the top state-level football league in the Indian state of Assam.
+It is organised by the Assam Football Association and currently contested by 8 clubs.

 History

-The inaugural edition of the Assam State Premier League started in 2008 with Assam Rifles winning its first title.
+The inaugural edition of the Assam State Premier League started in 2008, with Assam Rifles winning its first title.
 The league was discontinued in 2015.
 Seven years later, in 2023, it was revived by Assam Football Association.